Reed1279/ISTA-420/Exercise/Presidents/PresidentsExercise.md

 Create an appropriate table schema.
 Insert the CSV data into the table you just created.

-(B)FOR QUESTIONS 1 - 3, I FOUND IT INTERESTING THAT THIS COULD ALL BE COMPLETED WHILE CREATING THE db SAVING TIME FROM HAVING TO MANUALY ENTER INFO.(B)
+**FOR QUESTIONS 1 - 3, I FOUND IT INTERESTING THAT THIS COULD ALL BE COMPLETED WHILE CREATING THE db SAVING TIME FROM HAVING TO MANUALY ENTER INFO.**
 1. Delete the first record from your table using the output clause.
 This is the header.
 Alter the presidents table by adding a primary key column.